pyccel/pyccel/developer_docs/syntactic_stage.md

 ## History

 Originally the syntactic stage translated from [RedBaron](https://github.com/PyCQA/redbaron)'s AST representation to Pyccel's AST representation.
-RedBaron parses python, but makes no attempt to validate the code.
+RedBaron parses Python, but makes no attempt to validate the code.
 This made pyccel's job harder as there was no guarantee that the syntax was correct.
 Since moving to Python's ast module the syntactic stage has been massively simplified.
 This is because Python's ast module checks the validity of the syntax.